ossef/MDP_Battery/README.md

 ## I - Goal

 This framework facilitates the resolution of large-scale stochastic decision-making problems, specifically Markov Decision Processes (MDPs) with a particular structure.
-Typically, the transition graph for each action exhibits this same structure; that is, all cycles within the graph pass through a common state.
-In our examples, this common state represents an empty container in the Green model or an empty battery in the Battery model.
-Details about the Green model can be found in [1], though it is discussed solely in the context of Markov chain modeling.
-However, the details of the Battery model are provided in [2], which indeed addresses an MDP problem for discretized energy packets where we seek finding the optimal policy to sell energy for an off-grid telecom operator.
+Typically, the transition graph for each action exhibits a particular structure; that is, all cycles within the graph pass through a common state.
+In our models, this common state represents an empty container in the Green model or an empty battery in the Battery model.
+Details about the NGreen model can be found in [1], though it is discussed solely in the context of Markov chain modeling.
+However, details of the Battery model are provided in [2], which specifically addresses an MDP (Markov Decision Process) problem, making it much more suitable for this framework.
+The Battery MDP model aims to find the optimal policy for selling energy for an off-grid telecom operator.
+It involves balancing positive rewards from selling battery (hence replacing it with new empty one) energy against negative rewards, as the battery will no longer be available to power its current infrastructure.
+Additionally, there is a penalty for packet loss, i.e., when energy packets arrive while the current battery is full.

 ## II - Project architecture